04 Jun Convert Colour to Black and White – Tips and Geeky Explanations

 Quick tip 1: Try to pre-visualise your black and white image at the creating stage.
 Many mirrorless cameras let you change your display settings so the display presents in black and white.
 I use this technique a lot on my Sony A7R.
 This way, I concentrate more on the shapes and composition as well as the lightness values of the image.
 This helps stop me getting distracted by the colours.
 The great thing here is that the camera still records the full colour image, so I can have my cake and eat it!

 Quick tip 2: If your camera doesn’t support this function you can take a coloured filter with you.
 View the scene through the filter to help get rid of distracting colours and enable you to concentrate on the lightness values and shape.
 Remember to take the filter off the camera before you take the photograph though.
 Also remember the filter might affect the way you see the values: such as a red filter will make the reds lighter and the blues darker.
+See our post on essential filters for black and white photography.

 Quick tip 3: Geeky stuff alert!
 If you convert colour to black and white in the Raw file converter, be aware that the default file that opens in Adobe Photoshop will be a single 8-bit channel greyscale file.
 8-bit channel images are made up of 256 levels of lightness per channel, from black to white.
 Therefore, a greyscale image only has 256 shades of grey.
 An 8-bit RGB image has 3 channels, each with 256 shades.
 This could mean you get banding in the beautiful graduated sky areas.
 (I will cover this in detail in a separate post soon.)
 More importantly, unless you convert the image back to RGB colour, you won’t be able to add colour in Photoshop, even in the form of text.
 You can do this by going to the Image menu > Modes > RGB colour.